Security and compliance are front and center for many organizations going in to 2018, and beyond. But you know that – we don’t need to convince you!

 Once you’ve assigned risk owners to everything you have, and worked through your special cases like your “cloud-based ERP system”, by making risk ownership assignment part of your workflow, you can ensure you stay ISO 27001 compliant going forward!

-Device42 is a unique CMDB offering that features powerful ADM, and includes DCIM, ITAM, IPAM, webhooks and powerful RESTful API’s, and a wide selection of third party integrations with the software you already use — all at a price point that will surprise you.
+Device42 is a feature-packed software suite with comprehensive discovery, powerful ADM, a full CMDB, plus DCIM, ITAM, IPAM, webhooks and a complete, well-documented RESTful API, and a wide selection of third party integrations with the software you already use — all at a price point that will surprise you.

 If you aren’t already a Device42 user, download your free 30-day trial today, and get on the road to IS027001 compliance!